gettecr/get_us_weather/README.md

 **WORK IN PROGRESS**
 To Do:
-- [ ]  Finish scripts to retrieve weather data from NOAA or Wunderground (using API)
+- [ x]  Finish scripts to retrieve weather data from NOAA or Wunderground (using API)
-- [ ]  Modify make_weather to include new script
+- [ x]  Modify make_weather to include new script
+- [ ] Add description and details to README

 Project Organization
 ------------